ALangerbeck/ETIN35_RISCV/README.md

 	- add
 - I-format
 	- addi - add immideate
+	- slti - set if less than immediate
+	- sltiu - set if less than immediate unsigned - some questions about this one
 	- LW - load word
 - B-format
 	- beq - branch if equal